 IDRSolutions has spent the last 20 years writing PDF Developer libraries to Display, View and Convert PDF files.
 So sometimes take them for granted.
 Here we try to provide a simple explanation for those learning about PDF files for the first time.

 What are PDF files?

-PDF Files were developed in the early 1990s and they were used as to share documents such as text formatting and in-line images.
-They still remain complex binary files which have been created according to the version of the Adobe PDF reference guides.
+PDF Files were developed in the early 1990s and they were used to share documents such as text formatting and in-line images.
+They still remain complex binary files that have been created according to the version of the Adobe PDF reference guides.

 People mainly use PDF files because they do not rely on the software that created them.
 This makes sharing PDF files across platforms easier.
 For example, if you open a PDF on a mobile or tablet device you will be able to view it’s the same way as you would on a Linux or Windows machine